madhavmehta1/red-ventures-challenge/README.md

 # BOT-O-MAT
-Use any language to complete this challenge.
-The implementation is up to you: it can be a command-line application or have a graphical interface.

-Your application should collect a name and robot type from the types we list below.
-For each, it should create a Robot of the type the user chooses, e.g. Larry, Bipedal.
+This application collects a name and robot type from a given list.
+With this information, it creates a robot of the specified type and assigns a set of five random tasks.
+These tasks have estimated times of completion in milliseconds, so the robots "perform" these tasks by waiting for the specified estimated times.

-Given the list of tasks below, your application should then assign the Robot a set of five tasks, all of which complete after a duration that we show in milliseconds.

-- Collect a name and robot type from user.
-- Instantiate a Robot of the type provided by the user with the name provided by the user
-  - for example: Bipedal, Larry
-- Set up methods on Robot to complete tasks from the provided list

-## Robot
-Robot completes tasks and removes them from the list when they are done (i.e. enough time has passed since starting the task).
+Application features:
+  - Create Robots
+  - Assign and Perform Tasks
+  - View Leaderboard
+    - Robots are only given credit for completing tasks if their robot type is allowed to perform these tasks.
+  - View Completed Tasks

 ## Tasks
 Tasks have a description and an estimated time to complete.